2chooman/nn-tg/README.md

 Then open `http://localhost:8080/index.html` in your browser.

-Alternatively you can use `npx http-server` or any other static server.
+You can use `npx http-server` or any other static server if you prefer.